What is a POS system?

 Most retailers have at least some processes that are particular to their business.
 For these areas of function there are two main choices: commission the build of new function or wait for the software vendor to develop it as part of their development schedule.
 A software author’s roadmap can help you to assess whether the latter is a realistic option for your business, and whether their software provides a good fit now and in the future.
 It’s worth talking to the clients of shortlisted software vendors to understand their track record in the delivery of customisations – did they build function that met requirements and was it delivered on time and to budget?

-Retailers choosing POS systems need to consider the technology choices software vendors have made during the design and build of their systems.
+Retailers reviewing POS systems need to consider the technology choices software vendors have made during the design and build of their systems.
 These choices matter for reasons of interoperability, performance, scalability, security and cost.

-It is intelligent to take a strategic view about choice of technology to ensure interoperability, now and in the future.
+It is smart to take a strategic view about choice of technology to ensure interoperability, now and in the future.
 While it is possible to integrate applications built with different and legacy technologies, it is far quicker, easier and less expensive to integrate common and compatible technologies.

-As with other enterprise software, designers of POS systems have for several years utilised industry-leading software platforms or frameworks so that they don’t have to build underlying generic function, but can instead re-use and extend pre-written standardised function.
+As with other enterprise software, designers of POS systems have for several years utilised industry-leading software platforms, or frameworks, so that they don’t have to build underlying generic function, but can instead re-use and extend pre-written standardised function.
 This helps reduce development cost and time to market, offering benefits that are passed on to clients.
 If the software platform is also open source rather than proprietary, there are further benefits: lower hardware costs, no vendor lock-in and a licence that allows the software to be modified being examples.

 POS systems are distributed across point of service devices and store back office machines in multiple stores, run from central servers at head office or on remote servers: as such they are an example of distributed enterprise computing.
 Since the advent of POS systems, designers have adopted different architectural approaches to address the challenges of delivering business processes across the multiple nodes of a retail operation.

 The development of service-oriented architecture (SOA) and internet technologies such as web services has given designers of POS systems tools that are ideally suited to the requirements of distributed computing in retail.
-Building software using SOA sees businesses processes broken down into small pieces which can be exposed via interfaces, creating services.
+Building software using SOA sees business processes broken down into small pieces which can be exposed via interfaces, creating services.
 These services communicate with each other by passing data between them.
 This architecture, especially when designed for the web, is well-matched to the requirements of POS systems.
 Enterprise applications built using SOA also provide a platform that enables simpler integration and so helps to future-proof your software investment.

 Modern web-enabled POS systems leverage the wide availability and reliability of broadband communications and help to circumvent some of the constraints of past generations of POS systems.
 Point of sale that is delivered via a thin client or web browser can be run on a greater variety of hardware devices.
 POS systems built using a web-enabled SOA may offer alternative deployment choices and can be co-located on the same device as a product, price and customer database – offering a resilient thick client option.